repobee/repobee/docs/fundamentals.rst

 ===========
 The following conventions are fundamental to working with RepoBee.

-* For each course and course round, use one target Organization_.
+* For each course and course round, use one target organization.
 * Any user of RepoBee has unrestricted access to the target organization (i.e. is an owner).
 If the user has limited access, some features may work, while others may not.